algolia/kubernetes-hands-on/06-deployment/README.md

 ## Answers

 3. Nop, same as the pod.
-A `deployment` only creates pods, it doesndo anything else
+A `deployment` only creates pods, it doesn't do anything else